SalomePlatform/adao/doc/examples.rst

     ``Yo = [1 1 1]``

-The background state, wich represent some *a priori* knowledge or a regularization, is of value of 0 in each direction, which is:
+The background state, which represent some *a priori* knowledge or a regularization, is of value of 0 in each direction, which is:

     ``Xb = [0 0 0]``